una87527/yun.han.wang/README.md

 ## Biography & Research Interests

-I am a Ph.D. student in the Department of East Asian Languages and Cultures (Chinese Linguistics track) at Indiana University Bloomington.
+I am a Ph.D. student in the Department of East Asian Languages and Cultures at Indiana University Bloomington (https://ealc.indiana.edu/index.html).
+Advised by Professor Chien-Jer Charles Lin (https://ealc.indiana.edu/people/core-faculty/lin-chien-jer-charles.html).
+Also, minor in Computaional Linguistics in IU.
+I got my Master's Degree in Chinese as Second Language from National Taiwan Normal University and my Bachelor's Degree from the Department of Chinese Literature in National Cheng-Kung University.

 My primary research interests lie in **syntax-semantics**, **cognitive-linguistics**, and **corpus linguistics**.
 I focus extensively on formal semantics and utilize corpus linguistics software and tools for efficient data analysis.